Storm Chasers (TV series): Broadcast

 Repeats of the series are currently airing on the digital broadcast network Quest.

-Episodes of all 5 seasons are also available on YouTube and the first 4 seasons are available on Max.
+Episodes of all 5 seasons are also available on YouTube and the first 2 seasons are available on HBO Max.

 After the series

 Timmer and others continued a web series, Tornado Chasers, funded by Kickstarter campaigns.

 On May 31, 2013, three members of the TWISTEX team, Tim Samaras, his twenty-four-year-old son Paul Samaras, and California native Carl Young (aged 45), lost their lives while chasing an EF3 tornado near El Reno, Oklahoma.
 The three were featured in a Storm Chasers special, "Mile Wide Tornado: Oklahoma Disaster", which aired on The Discovery Channel on June 5, 2013.
 They were also featured in The Weather Channel's television special "Dangerous Day Ahead", which aired a month later.

-On February 4, 2016, Herbert Stein (former driver of the Doppler on Wheels) died at age 57 after a short battle with pancreatic and liver cancer.
+On February 4, 2016, Herbert Stein (former driver of the Doppler on Wheels) died at age 57 from pancreatic and liver cancer.

 On January 23, 2018, former Storm Chasers member Joel Taylor died of a drug overdose at age 38 on a cruise ship.